-Performs 3 term frequency sine curve fitting using the least squares method.
+Performs 3 term frequency cosine curve fitting using the least squares method.

 SINFIT3(series, freq, mode)